 - Undershooting on your CapEx planning: It’s easy to miss the warning signs of asset failure if you don’t have context around inventory purchases.
 That leads to some nasty surprises when looking at the final numbers.

 - Allocating resources to the wrong places: If you’re missing the whole story around parts, failure, and performance, you’ll never know what sites need more people, money, training or tools.

 How handwritten notes and wasted time affect a business

 When maintenance processes are broken, it usually causes inefficiencies to pop up across your organization, like:

 - A massive backlog bill.
 Spending almost 10% of your shift creating work orders (like Rambler did) means less time on the actual work.
-The result is deferred maintenance, and every $1 in deferred maintenance costs $4 in future capital renewal needs.
+The result is deferred maintenance.

 - Unexpected delays at the worst times.
 Spotting bad habits (like the same part wearing out) is almost impossible without standardized work orders.
 Adjusting maintenance plans becomes difficult and the results are inevitable—a breakdown during production.